joedf/SteamSwitcher.ahk/README.md

 # SteamSwitcher.ahk
 Simplest AHK based Steam account switcher

+Just run Main.ahk, and double click the username of the account you want active.